 The island is really easy to reach.
-Depending on where you are traveling from, you can choose a bus, train, ferry or a plane to get to Langkawi.
+Depending on where you are traveling from, you can choose a bus, train, ferry, or plane to get to Langkawi.

 This is also a good excuse to see Penang with its UNESCO Georgetown.

 If you get seasick: we found the crossing really rough, and I got really sick despite taking motion sickness pills.
-There are lots of “worst case scenario bags” on the ferry, which a sign that the rough swell is probably not an isolated incident.
+There are lots of “worst-case scenario bags” on the ferry, which is a sign that the rough swell is probably not an isolated incident.

 Of course, direct flights from Kuala Lumpur are the quickest and easiest, and Air Asia offers a variety of great deals.

 But since we wanted to stop on the way to Langkawi in Cameron Highlands, Ipoh, Taiping, and Georgetown, the bus and ferry was the best option for us to get there.

 We paid 70 MYR per person for the ferry from Georgetown to Langkawi.

 We didn’t try the train on our entire Malaysia trip, because the bus was less expensive, and also a bit more flexible for us.

 Direct flights to Langkawi are also offered from Germany.
 It’s best to inquire and book at the travel agency of your trust.
 Or with me!

 Top things to do in Langkawi